Home → Coronavirus

 Dams and Hydropower

-The Department requires that applications for Maine Waterway Development and Conservation Act (MWDCA) permits be submitted by email, following these instructions.
+The Department requires that applications for Maine Waterway Development and Conservation Act (MWDCA) permits be submitted by email, following these instructions for filing individual permit applications.

-Individuals interested in filing a request for water quality certification associated with FERC licensing of hydropower projects or with other questions regarding the licensing of hydropower and non-hydropower projects and other related services should contact Kath Howatt, Kathy.Howatt@maine.gov.
+Individuals interested in filing a request for water quality certification associated with FERC licensing of hydropower projects or with other questions regarding the licensing of hydropower and non-hydropower projects and other related services should contact Kyle Olcott.

 The Department continues to license borrow pits and quarries under the applicable performance standards.
-To file an application for a variance, please follow these instructions for filing by email.
-To learn about email filing of Notices of Intent to Comply, contact Mike Clark, Michael.S.Clark@maine.gov.
+To file an application for a variance, please follow these instructions for filing individual permit applications by email.
+To file a Notice of Intent to Comply with either the performance standards for gravel pits or quarries, please follow these instructions for NOITC.
+Contact Mike Clark, Michael.S.Clark@maine.gov.

 The Department continues to assist municipalities with their shoreland zoning programs and review updates to local ordinances.
 Contact Colin Clark, Colin.A.Clark@maine.gov, with any questions about these services.